 Placement at international schools is tough.
-Some companies that regularly relocate expats will reserve spots in top schools, and expatriate employees should discuss their education options and the admissions process with their employer well before arriving.
+Some companies that regularly relocate expats will reserve spots in select top schools, and expat employees should discuss their education options and the admissions process with their employer well before arriving.

 Homeschooling in Beijing

 With Chinese parents increasingly becoming tired of the rote nature of the Chinese public education system, more have turned to homeschooling as an alternative.
-This might also be an option for expats staying in the short-term who are unable to afford private or international schools.
+This might also be an option for expats staying short term who are unable to afford private or international schools.

-However, expats must be aware that homeschooling is essentially illegal in China, and is largely practised based on a legal oversight despite the law explicitly stating that children have to attend a school for at least nine years.
-The government has become increasingly vocal about its disapproval of homeschooling in recent years and has released numerous statements to this effect.
+Expats should be aware that homeschooling is essentially illegal in China, and is largely practised based on a legal oversight despite the law explicitly stating that children have to attend a school for at least nine years.
+The government is vocal about its disapproval of homeschooling and has released numerous statements to this effect.
 Homeschooled children in China are prevented from writing the gaokao, which essentially means they are unable to attend a Chinese university.

 As the level of support for special education needs in Beijing schools is variable, we recommend that expat parents contact the schools directly for the most accurate information.